-A well informed team is an increasingly important part of customer service so this short guide will, hopefully, put you ahead of your market place as you gain a reputation for great customer service with your incredible knowledge of all things beer!
+A well informed team, with specialist knowledge of the products there are serving is an increasingly important part of customer service so this short guide will, hopefully, put you ahead of your market place as you gain a reputation for great customer service with your incredible knowledge of all things beer!

 For a brilliant illustrated description of the brewing process visit the Hook Norton Brewery website